jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 #Code Metrics
+##Chidamber-Kemerer metrics
+Our code is within the normal ranges for the Chidamber-Kemerer metrics.

+The only metrics where our code reaches outside the normal ranges are the Complexity metrics.
+Within the Complexity metrics, our Package, Module, and Project metrics are all within normal ranges, however in the Method and Class metrics, there are some notable outliers.

 ##Complexity metrics
+###Method Metrics
+Cyclomatic Complexity (v(G)) is one way of measuring the complexity of code.
+This is a count of individual execution paths through a method.
+This essentially measures how difficult a method is to test.
+A higher number of possible paths through a method will generally make testing more complex.
+Writing testable code is extremely important, and high Cyclomatic Complexity can be a good indicator that there is hard to test code that might benefit from refactoring.

+Essential Cyclomatic Complexity (ev(G)) and Cyclomatic Complexity are different, but closely related.
+If a method has low Essential Cyclomatic Complexity, that means the method can be broken up into smaller methods fairly easily.
+If we have a hard to test method that has high Cyclomatic Complexity, but low Essential Cyclomatic Complexity, that suggests we could, without much work, break said method into smaller parts that could each be tested individually.

+Design complexity (iv(G)) is related to how many links to other methods a method has during its execution.
+The Design Complexity can range from 1 to the Cyclomatic Complexity of the method.
+In essence, Design Complexity also represents the minimum number of tests needed to test the integration of the method with any other methods it calls during execution.

+Finally we have Cognitive Complexity (CogC).
+Cognitive Complexity is similar to Cyclomatic Complexity in many ways, however its purpose is different.
+Cognitive Complexity is intended to measure the understandability of code specifically, which can be quite different from the testability of code.
+Each control structure used in a method will increase Cognitive Complexity, and nested control structures will do the same.

 | Method metrics                                                   | CogC  | ev(G) | iv(G) | v(G) |
 | ---------------------------------------------------------------- | ----- | ----- | ----- | ---- |